preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 Close or delete a request
 ****************************
 You can close a request that should no longer be active.
-You can delete a request no longer need.
+You can delete a request no longer needed.

 .. image:: sign-off-requests-checking-1a-613.png

-When you close a request, you can choose to send an email to those that has not completed the request:
+When you close a request, you can choose to send an email notification to the users that has not completed the request:

 .. image:: sign-off-requests-checking-2-613.png

+Just deselect if you don't need to send a message, and then click CLOSE REQUEST.
+If you choose to send a message, itäs sent immediately.

+Note that it's just a notification e-mail that is sent from the system.
+You can't add any text to that message (no dialog for that purpose is shown).

 A closed request can be reopened, a deleted request can (of course) not.